Chroioan/image-resize/README.md

 resize an image to use it us a profile picture on GitHub

-#Copy the folder \Image_Resize-main on a directory.
+#Copy the folder \image-resize-main on a directory.

 #Open Terminal and go to directory ...\image-resize-main.